 The then 71-year-old was reprising his role as Han Solo when he was hit by the door, which had been designed to mimic the action of a door on the original set.

 Foodles Production (UK) Ltd, which is owned by Disney, admitted two breaches under health and safety law.

-Prosecuting at Milton Keynes Magistrates' Court, Andrew Marshall said that Ford had gone through the door with another actor and hit a button,
+Prosecuting at Milton Keynes Magistrates' Court, Andrew Marshall said that the actor had gone through the door with another actor and hit a button,

 He started to walk back through the door, believing the set was not live and that it would not close.

 But the court heard it was remotely operated by another person, and that as the star passed underneath it he was hit in the pelvic area and pinned to the ground.

 Mr Marshall said there was a "risk of death", saying: "It could have killed somebody.
 The fact that it didn't was because an emergency stop was activated."

 The actor was severely injured and left with a broken left leg in the incident, and was airlifted to hospital in Oxford.